amel-am/DigitalOcean-Client/README.md

 # Welcome to the Digitalocean Client Repo
-I'm happy to welcome you to this project.
+I'm happy to welcome you to this repo.
 It makes use of the Digitalocean and Discord API to deliver you the info of your Digitalocean droplets and more!
 # Usage
 To use this project you will need to add your Digitalocean and Discord token to the corresponding keys in the yaml.